gabivlj/config/nvim/README.md

 1.  `gd` is go to definition
 1.  `\vrr` view references
 1.  `\vrn` rename
+1.  quickfix list can be closed with `:ccl`
 1.  gcc means comment the selected block